pimusicbox/mopidy-musicbox-webclient/README.rst

 - A friendlier welcome with a home page with buttons to the most used functions
 - Converted Radio Stations to Streams, so user can add streams for youtube, spotify, soundcloud, podcasts
-- Enhanced radio/streams interface
+- Improved radio/streams interface
+- Better handling of coverart
 - Search: select service to search
 - Youtube icons added
-- Fixed single quote bug #39, other bugs
+- Fixed single quote bug #39
+- Bugfixes (search, popups, etc)

 v1.0.1 (20-9-2014)
 -------------------